karlkyck/OReilly-Architecture-Katas-Winter-2025/ADRs/ADR-01.md

 ### Context

 The current process of grading short answer submissions for examinations is manually handled by an expert architect, which is time-consuming and resource-intensive.
 Automating this process using AI can increase efficiency, reduce response time to the candidate and allow the company to reduce overall costs.
-The company has a historical dataset of graded answers which can be leveraged to train or inform AI solutions.

 ### Decision

 The decision is to implement an AI-based grading system using a small Large Language Model (LLM) supported by a Retrieval-Augmented Generation (RAG) pattern.
-This solution will use the historical answer dataset to retrieve relevant information, enhancing the accuracy and reliability of the grading process.
+This solution will leverage tailored reference materials curated by the Expert Architects, enhancing the accuracy and reliability of the grading process.

 ### Alternatives Considered